laam-egg/PE-Scanning-Engines/docs/engines/ClamAV.md

 If it's still "inactive (dead)", try rerun the `restart` command above, and check the status again till it is "active (running)".
+You might even have to wait some minutes after issuing a `restart` command before checking it with `status`.

 Then, we are ready to scan: